 The first implementations of 5G are concentrating on the "enhanced mobile broadband" corner of the 5G triangle, using new radio with the existing TCP/IP-based core network technology.
 But to serve the other two corners, and also address problems operators have had with the current system, a radical change to the way packets are routed is needed, and a group in ETSI, the Industry Specification Group for Next Generation Protocols (ISG NGP) is working on new technology targeted at 3GPP Release 17.

 Many of the design decisions made when TCP/IP was first developed, some forty years ago, are no longer appropriate.
-Memory is no longer a scarce resource, so more per-flow information can be kept in the network.
-Switches now have a data plane, implemented in hardware, to forward the packets, and a separate control plane, implemented in software, which makes the routing decisions; the forwarding process is controlled by a "routing table" which is written by the control plane.
+Memory is no longer a scarce resource, so the network can keep more information about packet flows and less has to be carried in the packets themselves.
+Line speeds have increased more than processing speeds, so switches now have a data plane, implemented in hardware, to forward the packets, and a separate control plane, implemented in software, which makes the routing decisions; the forwarding process is controlled by a "routing table" which is written by the control plane.

-More details of ISG NGP and its technology are available here.
-The next face-to-face meeting is on December 4th and 5th at BSI, Chiswick (west London); send an e-mail to the chair if you would like to attend.
+More details of ISG NGP and its technology are available here and a detailed technical presentation is here (PDF, 12MB).
 We also have an informal group within UK5G; click here to request access to its on-line Basecamp project.